leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 <div style="flex-basis: 40%" >

-The decision function $f(\mathbf{x})$ dependson  the sign of the linear combination of the normal vector and the sample:
+The decision function $f(\mathbf{x})$ depends on the sign of the linear combination of the normal vector and the sample:

 $$f(\mathbf{x}) = \mathbf{w} \cdot \mathbf{x} + b$$